Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson1.md

 Use these to make the first letter of a string uppercase.

-Arrays can you solve other problems.
+Arrays can help you solve other problems.
 Try making the first letter of each word in a String uppercase.
 Assume that each word is separated by a " ".
 Use these functions:

 - String.split()
 - String.toUpperCase()